chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 2. It listens for incoming messages containing document attachments with recognized archive extensions
 3. When an archive is detected:
    - It checks if the file has been processed before using SHA256 hash verification
-   - Downloads the file with progress tracking using the queue management system
+   - Downloads the file with progress tracking using the sequential processing queue system
    - Verifies sufficient disk space is available
    - Extracts the contents using specialized extraction tools
    - Scans for media files (images and videos) using media processing utilities